Greg Eden

 Eden is renowned for his lightning pace and his prolific finishing ability.
-He ranks as Castleford's second-highest top tryscorer in the Super League era, and twelfth-highest of all time.
+He ranks as Castleford's second-highest top tryscorer in the Super League era, and eighth-highest of all time.

 Background

 Eden was born in Castleford, West Yorkshire, England.

 Club career

 Castleford Tigers

 Eden made his senior debut for Castleford against the Warrington Wolves on 1 July 2011, scoring and assisting a try.